 Airline: Iceland air

-*** NOTE: As the group arriving from Amsterdam will take a bus transfer from the airport in Reykjavik, immediately to Laugarvatn (an hour away), you will need to meet up with the group at the airport for the transfer to Laugarvatn.
+As the group arriving from Amsterdam will take a bus transfer from the airport in Reykjavik, immediately to Laugarvatn (an hour away), you will need to meet up with the group at the airport for the transfer to Laugarvatn.
 Otherwise, you would need to arrange your own transfer which would be costly.
 We recommend that you book the same flight, with ICELAND AIR or arrange a flight that arrives with an ample window of time that allows you to clear customs and meet the group.
 Or, you might want to consider arriving a day early to stay in Reykjavik.

 Local transportation - During the tour we use a private bus, equipped with air and heating.
 We are free to stop for a photo or to stretch our legs.